Zireaelst/Aptos-CTRL-Move/README.md

 ## 🚀 Project Overview

-**Aptos Predict (Tahmin Pazarı)** is a cutting-edge decentralized prediction market platform built on the Aptos blockchain.
+**Cognito** is a cutting-edge decentralized prediction market platform built on the Aptos blockchain.
 It leverages Aptos's unique features like sub-second finality, low transaction costs, and the Move programming language to deliver an unparalleled user experience in prediction markets.

 🌐 **Live on Aptos Devnet** | 🎯 **ETH Global Hackathon Project** | ⚡ **Production Ready**